How to boost your body confidence

 Dress to impress yourself

 What helped me most was to dress well.
 Although my belly isn’t the smallest, my waist is pretty slim.
 Therefore, clothes that accentuate my waist are great for me.
 I also have blue and green in my eyes, so those colours light them up.
 Looking in the mirror is therefore much more pleasant when I’m wearing a blue skater skirt than an orange, form-fitting dress.
 Although I’m not saying I shouldn’t wear dresses like that, it doesn’t do much good for my body confidence.
 Thus, I don’t see why I would.
 Learning how to dress well for your body type is therefore a great help when you’re trying to focus on the things you like about your body.
 The right clothes guide your eyes immediately to the right places.
 This is especially important when there are events you’re nervous for and here are more tips!

 Take in the compliments

 However, this is all such a shame!
 People don’t generally give that many compliments to others.
 Therefore, when you get one, don’t be scared to take it in like a great gift!
 Try to believe them, because more often than not, people truly mean the compliment.
 When you start doing this, it will not only boost your own confidence, but it’s also much nicer for the giver.
 That way, chances are they’ll compliment much more often!
 This is again a way to get an upward spiral going.
 As a cherry on the cake, if you feel better, you’ll also be much more inclined to compliment others and share the positivity.

 I hope these tips will help you out when you need to boost your body confidence.
 I you have tips, please add them in the comments below!
-And, if you liked this post, please subscribe to my blog to get my free e-book on saving money!
+What are your thoughts on the body positivity movement and how is your body image right now?
+If you liked this post, please subscribe to my blog to get my free e-book on saving money!
 You can also follow me on Instagram, Pinterest and Twitter, so you’ll never have to miss a new post!

 Lots of love,